Natural Green Burial

-As an advocate for green burial in Nevada County, Akhila Murphy of Full Circle Living & Dying Collective attended Nevada Cemetery District Board Meetings in order to compel the district to establish green burial in our local cemeteries.
+As an advocate for green burial in Nevada County, Akhila Murphy of Full Circle Living & Dying Collective attended several Nevada Cemetery District Board Meetings in order to compel the trustees of the district to establish green burial in our local cemeteries.
 Green burial allows the body to return to the earth in a manner that does not inhibit decomposition and allows the body to recycle naturally.
 Green burials are an environmentally sustainable alternative to conventional funeral practices using non-toxic and biodegradable materials.
 Each year across the US conventional funeral practices may use toxic embalming fluid (not required by law), tons of steel, copper and bronze in caskets, millions of board feet of hardwoods, over a million tons of reinforced concrete for grave liners (vaults) or over 10 thousand tons of steel in vaults.
-These are environmentally destructive practices that are not required by any laws, but are simply cemetery policies that with thoughtful management are not necessary.
+These are environmentally destructive practices that are not required by any laws, but are simply cemetery policies that are not necessary.

 A letter writing campaign ensued with many community members expressing the desire to see Natural Green Burial as an option in Nevada County.

 October 21, 2015 The Nevada Cemetery District Board meeting included Green Burial on the agenda.
-Community members Susan Pelican, Pam Jung, and Akhila Murphy attended to hear the district’s plans and voice our need for true Green Burial grounds.
+Community members Susan Pelican, Pam Jung, and Akhila Murphy attended to hear the district’s plans and voice our need for true Natural Green Burial grounds.
 Akhila advised the board that a group of local citizens took a field trip to Red Dog Cemetery.
-This is the site offered by the district as a possibility for Green burial using a grave liner made of some sort of plastic.
-The group felt that although the cemetery has great historical value, provides a natural forest and beautiful location, access was unacceptable along a 2 mile rutted dirt road.
-It was way too far out of the city area and most importantly we cannot accept any grave liner in order for this to be true Green burial.
+This was the site offered by the district as a possibility for Green burial using a grave liner made of some sort of plastic.
+The group felt that although the cemetery has great historic value, provides a natural forest and beautiful location, access was unacceptable along a 2 mile rutted dirt road.
+It was way too far out of the city area and most importantly we cannot accept any grave liner in order for this to be true Natural Green burial.
 Note: We are ever so thankful for Nevada Cemetery Board Trustee Sushila Mertens for being a tireless advocate and sometimes lone voice for bringing Natural Green Burial to Nevada County.

 December 2015: In follow up conversation with Matt Melugin he is confident that the Cemetery District will move forward and begin to offer green burials by mid-2016.
 He is enthusiastic about becoming the first public cemetery district in northern California to adopt a set of procedures and protocols for processing green burials in our state, in hopes that districts will follow.
 Stay Tuned: Full Circle Living & Dying Collective will continue to advocate for green burial options and is currently in discussion with the owner of a private cemetery in the Smartsville area who is very interested in using his cemetery for green burial.